Tamimi123600/Starbucks-Project/README.md

 - Only knearest neighbour classifier have not scored 100% accuracy.
 - The company should send more offers to females as they have completed more offers than males.
 - The company should target more average income customers and those between 41 and 60 years old.
-- Customers prefer BOGO offer types than discount offer types.
+- Customers prefer BOGO than discount offer types.